codeOfRobin/try-swift-talk/try!Swift.md

 ![inline](subjectCode.png)

 ^ The best part about them is that you can use _only_ the observable bits using the `asObservable()` function.
-So now... you can send arbitrary events to my view and prototype as I wish, not limited to a view or a delegate method or whatever
+So now... you can send arbitrary events to my view from the stepper delegate and prototype as I wish, not limited to a view or a delegate method or whatever

 ---